A voice for

 For some people however the tonic reputation of valerian can translate into a stimulating effect.
 If you feel anything like this stop the valerian and start it again to be sure.

-• Into the heart of Valerian
+• Into the heart of valerian

 Valerian presents a fascinating paradox.
 It is both one of the most established remedies in modern medicine, including as a prescription medicine in Europe, yet its mechanism of action is still unknown.